ibm-cloud-docs/discovery/sdu.md

 - Do not label whitespace
 - Use the `image` labels on images and diagrams
 - Do not treat **bold**, _italic_, or underlined text differently.
 Label based on the context, not the style.
 - When labeling a document, work from the first page to the last.
-Each page must be submitted, even if nothing has been labeled.
 - If you incorrectly label an item, choose another label for the item to overwrite the first.
 - Pages can be submitted at any time.
 Ensure that all appropriate labeling is complete before submitting.
 - Documents and tables that appear to have text overlaying other text are considered “double overlaid” and cannot be annotated.
 Report these documents to your administrator.